7 Warning Signs That Elderly Parents Need Help With Their Finances

 Since older adults are often lonely and very trusting, they can be especially vulnerable to scam artists and telemarketers.
-Sometimes even well-meaning friends and family can take advantage of the elderly, so it’s important to be aware and investigate if anything seems strange.
+Sometimes even well-meaning family and friends can take advantage of the elderly, so it’s important to be aware and investigate if anything seems strange.

-Since a health crisis in the elderly can escalate quickly and catch everyone involved off guard, it’s important to not ignore signs that something may be wrong.
-Ideally, families will have conversations with their children or loved ones about getting their affairs in order and end of life care well in advance of having any issues.
+Since a health crisis in the elderly can escalate quickly and catch everyone involved off guard, it’s important not to ignore signs that something may be wrong.
+Ideally, families will have conversations with their children about getting their affairs in order and end of life care well in advance of having any issues.

-If happiness or health seems to be compromised, it’s time to have a conversation and address problems, whether it’s finding in-home care, a retirement community or a senior living community.
+If happiness or health seems to be compromised, it’s time to have a conversation about finances and address any problems, whether it’s finding in-home care, a retirement community or a senior living community.
 It’s important to find the right care options for each unique family situation.

 What warning signs alerted you that your elderly parents need help?
 Share your stories and suggestions with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.